 Evidence shows that we can help reduce readmissions, length of hospital stays and emergency department encounters with transitions initiatives that coordinate across different points on a patient’s journey.

-How do we, as the health system, ensure that our patients move along on their healthcare journey in a coordinated way, with important information following them?
+The guideline helps ensure that patients move along their healthcare journey in a coordinated way, with important information following them.

 The guideline is for healthcare providers and teams working in hospital, primary care and community settings and to partner with patients, families and caregivers.

 The guideline is for adult transitions from hospital only at this time.
 Other services and demographics may be added to the guideline in the future.

 More than 15 patient and family advisors have been involved in different aspects of the Home to Hospital to Home Transitions Guideline initiative.